TU-Clausthal-Rendering/Mufflon/doc/DesignDecisions/A6_BlenderLODs.md

 * Create LODs on a separate layer.
 The objects do not need to have the same translation matrix...
 (Object space is used from Blender and Exporter).
 * Link all LODs in a big cycle.
 * Adding or removing new LODs is simple by adding/removing an element in the ring.
-* Make sure the least detailed LOD has the highest render distance in the LOD property.
+* Make sure the least detailed LOD has the highest "Distance" in the LOD property.
 * Create a proxy: e.g. a box, delete its geometry in edit mode, link one or multiple LODs for the blender scene rendering
 * Create instances of the proxy.